Welcome to Training at Mortimer Surgery

 The village lies a few miles South of Reading and the M4.
 There is easy access to the M4 at junction 11, or to the A33 to Basingstoke.
 The Oracle shopping centre is about 15 minutes by car.

 Previous registrars have gone onto become partners in local practices, Salaried GPs and even Ship’s doctors.
-One of our registrars has returned here after 15 years in another practice, he said he always missed us!
+One of our registrars returned here after 15 years in another practice, he said he always missed us!

 For further information please contact either Dr Gill French (Wessex) or Dr Nick Bradshaw (Oxford/Reading)